foraker/campfire_deploy_notifications/README.md

 Add this line to your application's Gemfile:

-    gem 'campfire_deploy_notifications'

-And then execute:

-    $ bundle
+    gem 'campfire_deploy_notifications', :gitub => "foraker/campfire_deploy_notifications"

-Require in your deploy.rb file:
+Run `bundle install`, and then `require` the capistrano extension in your deploy.rb file:

     require "campfire_deploy_notifications/capistrano"